ga4gh/va-spec/schema/va-spec/core-im/def/Activity.rst

 **Computational Definition**

-The sum of all actions taken by a single agent in contributing to the creation, modification,  assessment, or deprecation of a particular entity (e.g. a Statement, EvidenceLine, DataItem,  Publication, etc.)
+An action or set of actions performed by an agent, that occurs over a period of time.
+Activities may use,  generate, modify, move, or destroy one or more entities.

     **Information Model**

-Some Contribution attributes are inherited from :ref:`gks.core:Entity`.
+Some Activity attributes are inherited from :ref:`gks.core:Entity`.

     .. list-table::
        :class: clean-wrap